programster/zfs-balancer/README.md

 sudo zfs set dedup=off myZpoolName
 ```

 Note: this script will work on one file at a time rather than all at once, so it's not a disaster if you terminate the script mid-way through.
-The worst thing that could happen is that you either have the original file and a copy with a number extension, or you just have the copy with a number extension rather than the original, but you never lose/corrupt data.
+The worst thing that could happen is that you either have the original file and a copy with a number extension, or you just have the copy with a number extension rather than the original, but you never lose/corrupt a file.

 ## Requirements
 This script requires PHP 5.5 or higher.
 You can usually install PHP on Ubuntu 16.04 with